-The Federal Acquisition Regulation (FAR) System is a comprehensive set of regulations used by all executive branch agencies of the Federal government in their acquisition and Space Administration, under the broad policy guidelines of the Administrator, Office of Federal Procurement Policy, and Office of Management and Budget.7
+The Federal Acquisition Regulation (FAR) System is a comprehensive set of regulations used by all executive branch agencies of the Federal government in their acquisition of supplies and services with appropriated funds.
+It became effective on April 1, 1984, and is administered under the joint authorities of the Administrator of General Services, the Secretary of Defense, and the Administrator for the National Aeronautics and Space Administration, under the broad policy guidelines of the Administrator, Office of Federal Procurement Policy, and Office of Management and Budget.50

-of supplies and services

-with appropriated funds.
-It

-became effective on April 1,

-1984, and is administered

-under the joint authorities of

-the Administrator of General

-Services, the Secretary of

-Defense, and the Administrator

-for the National Aeronautics

 The Federal Acquisition Regulation (FAR) establishes the rules and requirements that Federal agencies must follow when procuring goods and services.
 The Uniform Guidance, by contrast, establishes requirements that must be followed by grantees when procuring goods and services needed to carry out a Federal grant or subgrant.
-The Uniform Guidance, like the FAR, is designed to ensure that procurements involving Federal funds
+The Uniform Guidance, like the FAR, is designed to ensure that procurements involving Federal funds are conducted with integrity, fairness, and openness.
+However, procurement issues that arise in carrying out Federal grants must be resolved based on the requirements set out in the Uniform Guidance and the recipients' written procurement policies rather than the FAR.